-| Backend | Who owns it | User auth | Attach | Sync |
+| Backend | Who owns the cloud | User auth | Attach transport |

-aws | Your AWS account | AWS credentials | AWS SSM Session Manager | rsync over an SSM-backed SSH tunnel |
+aws | Your AWS account | AWS credentials | AWS SSM Session Manager |

-gcp | Your GCP project | gcloud auth | gcloud compute ssh | rsync over gcloud compute ssh |
+gcp | Your GCP project | gcloud auth or a credential file | gcloud compute ssh |

-e2b | Your E2B account | E2B API key | E2B PTY API | Direct archive upload |
+e2b | Your E2B account | E2B API key | E2B PTY API |

 AWS BYOC